riney/resume/resume.md

 ### Senior Developer, Zengine (formerly MileMeter Insurance Co.)
 _Apr 2008 - May 2012_

 Built software to run the nation’s first distance-based auto insurer from front to back end, including a direct-sales web application for quote, purchase, and self-service; rating and underwriting; claims management; administration; financials; and reporting.
 Experienced a total of one unplanned downtime from launch in October 2008 to spin-down in January 2012.
-Created and curated our development practice.
+Defined and curated our development practice.

 ### Computer Specialist/Programmer, Imagine One Technology and Management Ltd.
 _Feb 2007 - Apr 2008_